Central centrifugal cicatricial alopecia is the most common type of scarring alopecia that leads to permanent hair loss.

 Central centrifugal cicatricial alopecia (CCCA) is a type of primary scarring alopecia in which hair follicles are destroyed as a result of inflammation.

 It was first described in 1968 as “hot comb alopecia.”
 The study published in the Archives of Dermatology investigated crown hair loss in 51 African American women who used a hot comb with petrolatum (i.e. petroleum jelly) to straighten their hair.
+Their hair loss had a centrifugal pattern as well.
+And according to the researchers, their alopecia was the result of chronic inflammation caused by improper hair care practices, which destroyed their hair follicles.

 For a while, CCCA was mainly attributed to these.
 However, further research showed that this wasn’t always the case.
-In fact, CCCA can be caused by a variety of factors.
+Nevertheless, this condition more commonly affects women of African descent — between the ages of 30 and 55.

 What Are The Signs & Symptoms Of CCCA?